Arham4/advent-of-code/README.md

 ## AoC 2022 Progress

+2022 was arguably an improvement from any previous years since I managed to get many sub-1000 rankings, but at the end of the day I feel pretty bad that I met my end at part 2 of day 17.
+The difficulty definitely went up exponentially between day 15 and day 16, so I feel happy I was able to do day 16 at least.
+Nevertheless, day 17's part 2 was a challenge I felt would take too long to bare for me, and as per my tradition, I decidedly ended up stopping AoC for the rest of the year due to failing to complete a part in time before the next day.

 The questions from The Advent of Code 2022 can be found [here](https://adventofcode.com/2022/).

 | Day  | Part One | Part Two |